RepoProvider Reference

 getDefaultBranch(): Promise<string>

-}MergeResult is { merged, sha, pullRequestUrl, sync? }.
+}MergeResult is { merged, sha, pullRequestUrl, sync?, remote? }.
 GitHubProvider fills sha on direct merges; GitLabProvider fills both sha and pullRequestUrl (merges via MR).
 LocalProvider populates sync: SyncResult to describe file syncing to the working tree.
-When branch protection blocks a direct merge, any provider may return merged: false with a pullRequestUrl fallback.
+When branch protection blocks a direct merge, any provider may return merged: false with a pullRequestUrl fallback. remote reports the outcome of the optional post-merge source-branch cleanup (deleted, plus skipped for an expected no-op or warning for a non-fatal failure).

 Capabilities